Foyle's War series 6: "Killing Time"

+Sam Stewart and Adam Wainwright are running a dilapidated guesthouse where Mandy Dean, an unmarried mother with a mixed-race child, is lodging.
+Dean, who had been thrown out by her mother, is pennyless and can't pay her rent.
+Her situation is further complicated by the return of her former boyfriend, boxer Tommy Duggan who was sent to Scotland as a conscientious objector to dig drainage ditches.
+Foyle investigates a series of nighttime robberies of apparent war profiteers, leading him to the nearby US military base commanded by Major Wesker.
+The racist MP Calhoun runs an illegal betting ring.
+Dean's lover, Private Gabe Kelly, an African-American, appeals to Wesker to let him marry Dean but is later arrested for her murder.
+Foyle uncovers that MP Sergeant Calhoun and Wesker organised the robbery of the US payroll.
+Wesker strangles Dean after forcing her to have sex with him in return for a favourable treatment of her visa application.
+In the end, Kelly is transferred back to the states, and Duggan looks after Dean's daughter in the meantime.

 Cast and characters

-Foyle continues his work at the Hastings Police Station, where he opposes a racial segregation order at the town council, and in his spare time, continues his hobby of fly fishing.
+Foyle continues to work at the new Hastings Police Station, where he opposes a racial segregation order at the town council, and continues fly fishing.
+He donates several trout to Stewart, who invited him for dinner at the guesthouse.
 Foyle is supported by a new assistant detective, DC Hadley.
-Milner, who is now working in Brighton, does not appear in this episode.
-Stewart and Wainwright continue their work running and organising the guesthouse, and slowly they begin to become closer as they help Dean and her baby.
+Stewart and Wainwright slowly become closer as they help Dean and her baby.

 Background and production

-The primary theme in the episode is segregation in the US military on its soldiers and in locations visited by soldiers near to its bases (as seen in incidents such as the 1943 Battle of Bamber Bridge in Lancashire and the 1944 Park Street riot in Bristol).
-Another theme is that of the conscientious objectors (conchies) returning to civilian life along with demobilised soldiers.
-Underlying all of these is the social stigma against single mothers and tension (particularly among US troops) against interracial relationships.
+The primary theme in the episode is segregation in the US military of its soldiers and in locations visited by soldiers near to its bases (as seen in incidents such as the 1943 Battle of Bamber Bridge in Lancashire and the 1944 Park Street riot in Bristol).
+Another theme is conscientious objectors (conchies) returning to civilian life along with demobilised soldiers as well as the social stigma against single mothers and the aversion among white US officers against interracial relationships.